XuewenWangUGA/USAT/README.md

 ![table](USAT_viewTableAlign_panel.png)

- Allele size/length comparison: in allele size or nucleotide base pair
+ Allele size/length will be compared in allele size or nucleotide base pair.
+For detailed steps, please read the manual.

  ![plot](USAT_plot_panel.png)

- Allele comparison for multiple DNA sources
+ Sequences of selected allele haplotypes from multiple DNA sources can be compared in an alignment view, and the asterisk is for 100% consistence betgween/among alleles.

   ![seqComp](Comp_HG002_003.png)

  The user manual explaines and demonstrates the details on how to use each function.